-Dr. Kussin conducts formal psychological evaluations that immigration laws may require for appeals and/or waivers related to cancellation of removal (for permanent residents or non-legal permanent residents), application for permanent residency, ban of the 10-year rule, political asylum, humanitarian appeal, criminal offenses, violence against women (VAWA), prosecutorial discretion and other issues.
+Dr. Kussin conducts formal psychological evaluations that immigration laws may require for appeals and/or waivers related to cancellation of removal (for permanent residents or non-legal permanent residents), application for permanent residency, ban of the 10-year rule, political asylum, humanitarian appeal, female genital mutilation, and criminal offenses, violence against women (VAWA), prosecutorial discretion and other issues.
 She collaborates with attorneys across the United States and other countries.
 She assesses for U-Visa, T-Visa, VAWA, N-648, 601-A, DACA, J-1 and asylum, to list just a few.
 Her assessments are thorough and compassionate and her reports are articulate and comprehensive.
 She testifies in court as necessary.

 Many of the patients Dr. Kussin sees involve complex immigration legal issues concerning crimes and unlawful presence in the United States.
 She welcomes challenges and has obtained approval for cases involving some of the most difficult issues in immigration law, those tied to complicated diagnoses, trauma, abuse and torture histories, and medical, cognitive, psychiatric, educational, and psychological illness.
 Dr. Kussin evaluates each individual to assess for diagnoses and functionality as it pertains to the legal case.
 For instance, sometimes a hardship is not apparent until a psychological evaluation is performed, medical records are obtained, and assessments of family history/background and career development/interruption are carried out.